aflaxman/dp_2020_census/methods.md

 ### Step One: Noisy Histogram

 In the E2E algorithm applied to the 1940s microdata, TopDown added random noise in a flexible way that allowed the user to choose what statistics are the most important to keep accurate.
 The noise was added to the detailed histogram counts for the level and also to a preselected set of aggregate statistics.
 Aggregate statistics are sets of histogram count sums specified by some characteristics.
-For example, the "ethnicity-age" aggregate statistic contains set of four counts: people of Hispanic ethnicity under age 18, of Hispanic ethnicity age 18 and over, of non-Hispanic ethnicity under age 18, and of non-Hispanic ethnicity age 18 and over.
-Census Bureau researchers have discussed plans to include each value that will appear in a tabular summary in the set of aggregate statistics.
+For example, the "ethnicity-age" aggregate statistic contains set of four
+counts: people of Hispanic ethnicity under age 18, of Hispanic ethnicity age 18 and over, of non-Hispanic ethnicity under age 18, and of non-Hispanic ethnicity age 18 and over.
 The E2E test included two such aggregate statistics (internally called "DP queries"): a group-quarters query, which increases the accuracy of the count of each household type at each level of the hierarchy, and a race/ethnicity/age query, which increases the accuracy of the stratified counts of people by race, ethnicity, and voting age across all household/group quarters types (again for each level of the spatial hierarchy).
 It also included "detailed queries" corresponding to boxes in the histogram.
-The detailed queries were
-afforded 10% of the privacy budget at each level, while the DP queries split the remaining 90% of the privacy budget, with 22.5% spent on the group-quarters queries and 67.5% spend on the race/ethnicity/age queries.
+The detailed queries were afforded 10% of the privacy budget at each level, while the DP queries split the remaining 90% of the privacy budget, with 22.5% spent on the group-quarters queries and 67.5% spend on the race/ethnicity/age queries.